goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.15.
 Set NODE_ENV=production

-**TL;DR:** Set the environment variable NODE_ENV to ‘production’ or ‘development’ to flag whether production optimizations should get activated – many NPM packages determining the current environment and optimize their code for production
+**핵심요약:** Set the environment variable NODE_ENV to ‘production’ or ‘development’ to flag whether production optimizations should get activated – many NPM packages determining the current environment and optimize their code for production

-**Otherwise:** Omitting this simple property might greatly degrade performance.
+**그렇게 하지 않을 경우:** Omitting this simple property might greatly degrade performance.
 For example, when using Express for server-side rendering omitting `NODE_ENV` makes the slower by a factor of three!

 🔗 [**자세히 보기: Set NODE_ENV=production**](/sections/production/setnodeenv.korean.md)